Paul J. Hanson

 24 February 2017

-ORNL scientists documented an experimental system that combines aboveground and deep-soil heating approaches to provide researchers with a plausible method with which to glimpse future environmental conditions for intact peatland ecosystems.
+Scientists at Oak Ridge National Laboratory (ORNL) have documented an experimental system that combines aboveground and deep-soil heating approaches to provide researchers with a plausible method with which to glimpse future environmental conditions for intact peatland ecosystems.

-P.J.
-Hanson, J.S.
+Hanson, P.J., J.S.
 Riggs, W.R.
 Nettles, J.R.
 Phillips, M.B.
 Krassovski, L.A.
 Hook, A.D.
 Richardson, D.M.
 Aubrecht, D. M. Ricciuto, J.M.
-Warren, C. Barbier, “Attaining whole-ecosystem warming using air and deep soil heating methods with an elevated CO2 atmosphere.”
-Biogeosciences 14, 861–883, (2017).
-[DOI] 10.5194/bg-14-861-2017
+Warren, C. Barbier.
+“Attaining whole-ecosystem warming using air and deep-soil heating methods with an elevated CO2 atmosphere.”
+Biogeosciences 14, 861–883 (2017).
+[DOI:10.5194/bg-14-861-2017].